fbpx

 VA Aid & Attendance for Survivors

-Any spouse already in receipt of DIC or Survivor Pension can apply for A&A by submitting a VA Form 21-2680.
+Any spouse already receiving Dependency and Indemnity Compensation or Survivor Pension can apply for A&A by submitting a VA Form 21-2680.
 This form is filled out by the patient’s doctor indicating which activities of daily living their patient can and cannot perform on their own.

-A spouse can also file for A&A at the time they file a DIC or Survivor Pension claim.
-However, approval of the A&A is contingent on the spouse’s approval of DIC or the Survivors Pension benefit.
+A spouse can also file for A&A at the time they file a Dependency and Indemnity Compensation or Survivor Pension claim.
+However, approval of the A&A is contingent on the spouse’s approval of the Dependency and Indemnity Compensation or Survivors Pension benefit.

-• passed away from a service-related condition
+• Passed away from a service-related condition, such as mesothelioma

-• died from a non-service-connected condition but was granted a permanent 100% disability rating for another disability before their death.
+• Died from a non-service-connected condition but was granted a permanent 100% disability rating for another disability before their death

-• Copy of the Veteran’s DD-214
+• Copy of the veteran’s DD-214

 • Copy of Medicare card (if applicable)

-• A VA rating confirming the Veteran is/was in receipt of a permanent 100% disability rating
+• A VA rating confirming the veteran is/was in receipt of a permanent 100% disability rating

 • Birth certificate for dependent children